kwanmokkim/3D-Fine-scale-habitat-mapping/README.md

-# complexity-finescale-3D-Oyster cluster_refuge
+# 3D-fine scale habitat mapping of oyster clusters
-Extracting fine-scale 3D habitat map from CT-scanned imagery using hidden point removal algorithm
+Creating fine-scale 3D habitat map from CT-scanned imagery using hidden point removal algorithm

 The codes below present ways to :
 1) Extract visual surfaces from a 3D mesh